-Source: 2011 AMHS Annual Traffic Volume Report.
+Source: 2015 AMHS Annual Traffic Volume Report.

 Using the data shown in Table 2, we also calculated the annual average daily traffic (AADT), summer average daily traffic (SADT), and winter average daily traffic (WADT).
-Winter traffic volumes are the difference between annual and summer traffic volumes.
-These measures shown in Table 3 include both directions of travel on the Juneau-Haines and Juneau-Skagway links.
+These measures include both directions of travel on the Juneau-Haines and Juneau-Skagway links.
 The summer season is assumed to have 153 days and the winter season is assumed to have 212 days.